josegcpa/clonal_dynamics/README.md

 ## Motivation

 This is the repository for [The Natural History of Clonal Haematopoiesis]().
-In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal data from a targetted sequencing panel.
+In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal sequencing data from >300 individuals between 54 and 103 years old.

 ## Code map